TusharDahibhate/pygit/README.md

 # pygit
-A simple git client in python
+A simple git wapper in python